LaunchCodeEducation/liftoff/docs/_sources/modules/demo-projects/expense-tracker/index.rst.txt

    More Sprint 2 Stories

-**Blockers:** Currently Paul is blocked by flash messaging.
+**Blockers:** Currently, Paul is blocked by flash messaging.
 He understands the concept, but has never implemented flash messaging in a Rust/Rocket project.
 He will have to learn more about flash messaging in Rocket by referring to the `Rocket Documentation for a Flash Response <https://api.rocket.rs/rocket/response/struct.Flash.html>`__.
-He has a lot of reading, and trial projects to complete before he can successfully implement flash messaging in his project, which is his next user story.
+He has a lot of reading and trial projects to complete before he can successfully implement flash messaging in his project, which is his next user story.